 Our core values

-“We believe that contemporary artists offer extraordinary perspectives on contemporary society.
+…..“We believe that artists offer extraordinary perspectives on society.
 Visual arts are necessary to push the boundaries, encouraging new ways of thinking, to celebrate or to lament the human condition.”

-“We promote the research, exchange, and dissemination of ideas that inspired by contemporary interdisciplinary and hybrid artistic practices across disciplines and cultures, in collaboration with a wide range of partners.”
+…..“We promote the research, exchange, and dissemination of ideas inspired by contemporary interdisciplinary and hybrid artistic practices across disciplines and cultures, in collaboration with a wide range of partners.”

-SEA Foundation has its homebase at number twenty-two Tivolistraat.
-It’s Gust van Dijk’s former shophouse in Tilburg’s Cultural Quarter.
-The four-story Amsterdam School style building is located in heart of Tilburg, a bustling town in the south of the Netherlands.
+SEA Foundation has its home base in the city of Tilburg at number twenty-two Tivolistraat.
+At Gust van Dijk’s former shophouse in Tilburg’s Cultural Quarter.
+The four-story Amsterdam School style building is located in the city centre of a bustling town in the south of the Netherlands.
 The shophouse has been converted into an Artist in Residence, gallery-project space, plus a 4-star Bed and Breakfast.
 All this is set in a lush garden.

-Tilburg is a lively city with a rich interdisciplinary cultural climate.
+Present day Tilburg is a lively city with a rich interdisciplinary cultural climate.
 Museum de Pont for contemporary art, the Textile Museum with its labs, and the Nature Museum are in close proximity, as are the cinema’s, theatres, and live music venues.
-Shops, supermarkets and cafes at your finger tips.
 The European Ceramics Work Centre (EKWC) is just a short bike ride away.
+Tilburg boasts a unique dance and music quarter and is home one of the best universities in the Netherlands.

-Tilburg once was the wool capital of the Netherlands.
-In 1881 there were as many as 145 wool mills.
-In the 1960s the industry collapsed and by the 1980s the number of wool mills could be counted on the fingers of one hand.
-Present-day Tilburg boasts one of the best universities in the Netherlands and a unique dance and music quarter.
 Tilburg’s location is very central in Northern Europe.
 Within a one hours’ drive, you can reach Utrecht, Maastricht, Antwerp and Dusseldorf.
-In little over an hour, Brussels, Amsterdam, and Cologne Frankfurt, Paris and Berlin are within easy reach too.
+In little over an hour, Brussels, Amsterdam, Cologne and Frankfurt, Paris and Berlin are within easy reach too.
 And to top it off, low-cost carrier Airport Eindhoven is just 30 minutes by public transport.